Translate this site:

 What is Soroptimist doing to stop human trafficking?

 Soroptimist undertakes a number of other projects that directly and indirectly help victims and potential victims.
 These projects provide direct aid to women and girls—giving women economic tools and skills to achieve financial empowerment and independence:

-The Women's Opportunity Awards program—Soroptimist's major project—provides women who are heads of households with the resources they need to improve their education, skills and employment prospects.
+The Live Your Dream Awards program—Soroptimist's major project—provides women who are heads of households with the resources they need to improve their education, skills and employment prospects.
 By helping women to receive skill and resource training, Soroptimist provides trafficking and potential trafficking victims with economic options.